 Business analysts, project managers, business change managers and anyone who requires a thorough understanding of strategic business analysis.
 Business Analysis Practice is also a Core module for the BCS (ISEB) International Diploma in Business Analysis.

-This training course on Business Analysis Practice introduces you to all the essential skills of business analysis.
+The Business Analysis Practice course introduces the essential skills of business analysis.
 The emphasis throughout is on practical learning, using real-life case studies to introduce key skills including strategic analysis, stakeholder management, business activity modelling, gap analysis and making a business case.

-Presented to you by one of the expert training consultants pictured below, each member of our Business Analysis (BA) training team brings their professional knowledge and experience of BA projects to this training course.
+The course is presented by one of our expert training consultants, pictured below.
+Every member of the Business Analysis (BA) training team offers extensive professional knowledge and wide-ranging experience of BA projects.

-To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide to those three days.
+To give you an overview of what you’ll learn, here’s a quick guide to the three days of the course.

 Yes.
 During this three day course you’ll receive all the training you need to prepare for the BCS Business Analysis Practice certificate examination, which is held on the final afternoon of the course.
 A pass means you’re another step closer to achieving your BCS International Diploma in Business Analysis – the de facto certification for practicing business analysts.
 This course is also a specialist option for the BCS International Diploma in Solution Development.
 One last thing this course is also approved as consistent with the IIBA BABoK version 3.0 and enables participants to develop SFIA skills BUAN and REQM.